Winold Reiss: Career

+1930s

-His most outstanding commission was for the work performed on the Cincinnati Union Terminal in 1933 (it is now operated as the Cincinnati Museum Center).
+His most outstanding commission was for the work performed on the Cincinnati Union Terminal from 1931-1933, which is now operated as the Cincinnati Museum Center.
 He blended Art Deco with portraiture which captured the history of Cincinnati through its people.
-He painted fourteen murals in the passenger concourse.
+He constructed fourteen mosaics in the train concourse.
 In 1973, with the rise of air transportation, these were removed to the public spaces of the Cincinnati/Northern Kentucky International Airport, where they would be seen by more people.

-In 2015, with a major renovation and upgrade projected for the airport, nine of the murals were moved to the Cincinnati Convention Center, at a cost of $1.4 million.
+In 2015, with a major renovation and upgrade projected for the airport, nine of the mosaics were moved to the Cincinnati Convention Center at a cost of $1.4 million.

-Reiss was known for painting a broad cross section of peoples in the United States.
-His portraits were considered to be both compassionate and objective, moreso than any artist before him.

-He died on August 29, 1953 in New York City.
-The Blackfeet spread his ashes along the eastern edge of Glacier National Park.

-Architecture and design

-His interior designs were influenced by the Vienna Secession.
-The lightness of style, use of grids, and gilded and highly colored panels refer more to the Wiener Werkstätte of Vienna than the Jugendstil of Munich.
-His designs for the Busy Lady Baking Company on 3620 Broadway (at 149th Street), and one at 4230 Broadway in 1915, were influenced by the designs of Josef Hoffmann and the Wiener Werkstätte, which he had seen a decade before.
+In 1931, and 1934-37, Reiss organized a summer art school, also referred to as an artists' colony near Glacier National Park.

 Another of his noted interior designs was for the Café Rumpelmayer in the Hotel St. Moritz in the 1930s.
 Study of the development of Reiss's work through the various decades shows that his floral abstractions of the 1930s and the sparse geometry of the 1940s were influenced by his early teachers and leading artists in Germany and Austria.
 His own commissions had an influence on American design and architecture.

-Family
+In 1935, Reiss designed the interior for the first Longchamps restaurant, the first restaurant design with exclusively Indian motifs.
+This is followed by several interior designs for the most diverse buildings, including exterior facades and entrances, for example for the Woolaroc Museum in Oklahoma.

+In 1938, Reiss painted 8 oval murals for a Longchamps restaurant in the Empire State Building, named Temptation, Contemplation, Liberation, Anticipation, Animation, Fascination, Adoration and Exultation.
+Upon remodeling in the 1960s, the murals disappeared, but two reappeared in 2023.

+Reiss was known for painting a broad cross section of peoples in the United States.
+His portraits were considered to be both compassionate and objective, moreso than any artist before him.

+In 1946, the now very successful and well-known artist decided to move to the West.
+He bought a former bank building in Carson City as a studio and place to retire, but never moved into this house.
+In 1951, after his first stroke, Reiss recovered again, but after his second stroke in 1952, he remained paralyzed.

+Personal life and death

-Reiss married in Germany and his wife was pregnant when he left for the US in September 1913.
+Reiss married in Germany and his wife was pregnant when he left for the US in 1913.
 Their son Winold Tjark Reiss (known as Tjark) was born in Germany on December 27, 1913.
 The mother and young son immigrated to join Reiss in New York in 1914.
+After attending local schools, Tjark studied at the Massachusetts Institute of Technology and in Vienna, and became an architect in the United States.

+Reiss died on August 29, 1953, in New York City.
+The Blackfeet spread his ashes along the eastern edge of Glacier National Park.

-After attending local schools, Reiss studied at the Massachusetts Institute of Technology and in Vienna.
-He became an architect and worked in the United States.
-In 1996 he established the Reiss Partnership to create a vehicle for fostering awareness of his father's artistic legacy and to make it accessible to a broad public.
+In 1996, Tjark established the Reiss Partnership to create a vehicle for fostering awareness of his father's artistic legacy and to make it accessible to a broad public.